 A bill that will provide notice of public meetings at least 48 hours in advance, not including weekends and holidays, and will also provide for minutes of public meetings to be posted on the Secretary of State's website will allow citizens to keep track of decision-making.

-Under women's issues, the uniform Act on the Prevention and Remedies for Human Trafficking was signed into law on 7/18/17 by the Governor.
+Under women's issues, the uniform Act on the Prevention and Remedies for Human Trafficking was signed into law in 2017 by the Governor.

 Finally, though not passed until October due to the early dismissal of the legislature in June, the Protect Rhode Island Families act, will prohibit possession of firearms upon issuance of a protective order by request of a person suffering from domestic abuse.